An AAPM Grand Challenge

 (7) metal-only mask & material info

-The methodology used to produce the challenge datasets will be shared in detail via the challenge website.
+The methodology used to produce the challenge datasets is shared in detail via the post CT-MAR Challenge website.
 The final result that the participants submit is an image without any metal artifacts but that still contains the metal object (9).
 Participants can choose to develop image-domain, sinogram-domain, or hybrid MAR methods.
 For example, an image-domain method could generate (1) from (2) directly.
 A sinogram-domain method could generate (3) from (4) and then use the reconstruction routine to generate (1).
 A hybrid method could start from (4) and perform sinogram-domain operations, reconstruction, and image-domain operations to achieve (1), possibly in an iterative reconstruction framework.
 A standard 2D filtered back projection (FBP) reconstruction routine will be provided in Python so that the participants do not need to develop their own reconstruction method (unless their MAR approach were to include a new reconstruction method).
 Since the final image should still contain the metal object, participants may need to estimate the contour of the metal object and reintroduce the metal object in the end.

 Phase 2 (feedback & refinement phase)